mdn/content-team-projects/contrib-docs/community-guidelines/contributing/getting-started/git-github-beginners/index.md

 [Git](https://git-scm.com/) and [GitHub](https://github.com/) are challenging tools to learn and master, but with a few simple commands and some good advice, you should be able to do enough to start contributing to MDN without too much trouble.
 The aim of this article is not to help you master Git or GitHub, but to give you just enough to be productive with it at a basic level and contribute to MDN.

 If you are familiar with Git/GitHub basics already, you probably won't learn anything new here, but you may still find this article useful as a reference.
-There is a [GitHub cheatsheet](/en-US/docs/MDN/Contribute/GitHub_cheatsheet) available too, with just the commands and none of the long explanations.

 ## Essential concepts

 The following are essential concepts that you must be familiar with to get the most out of Git and GitHub.

-- Git is a _version control system_ tool — an essential class of tools in any development workflow.
-It allows a group of developers to work on the same code base without getting in each other's way, stores the code base safely in a remote location, allows developers to roll the code back to previous states if required, and more.
+- **Git** is a _version control system_ tool — an essential class of tools in any development workflow.
+It allows a group of developers to work on the same code base (without getting in each other's way), stores the code base safely in a remote location, allows developers to roll the code back to previous states if required, and more.
-- GitHub is a web application that provides useful tools on top of Git for working with stored codebases, as well as server space to store the codebases.
+- **GitHub** is a web application that provides useful tools on top of Git for working with stored codebases, as well as server space to store the codebases.
 Its functions are similar to those of other applications, such as [GitLab](https://about.gitlab.com/) or [Bitbucket](https://bitbucket.org/).
 - Each codebase is stored in a container called a _repository_, or _repo_.

-- Making a change to a repository minimally involves:
+Making a change to a repository minimally involves:

 - Creating your own copy of that repo (called a _fork_).
 - Creating a different version of the code in your fork of the repo (called a _branch_) and adding your changes to that alternative version.
 - Proposing to make that change in the original copy of the repo via a _pull request_.
 You'll be learning all of these steps in this guide.

-## Assumptions made by this article

 This article assumes that: